"Elijah Accompanied Jacob Throughout the Exile"

-"Migdal Eder is the secret of the Mashiach, where Leah's heels turn into Rachel's crown.
-This is what is written, "And Jacob sent messengers before him to Esau his brother, to the land of Seir, the field of Edom" (Genesis 32:4), the messengers are Elijah the prophet, as it is written, "And the messengers returned to Jacob" (Genesis 32:7), the initials spell Elijah.
-Elijah accompanied Jacob in all his ways, throughout the exile, for twenty years.
-Jacob constantly had revelations of Elijah, to see Elijah, to hear Elijah, to follow Elijah.
-Elijah went after Jacob and Jacob went after Elijah."
+"Migdal Eder is the secret of Mashiach, that the heels of Leah become the crown of Rachel.
+This is what is written, 'And Jacob sent messengers before him to Esau his brother unto the land of Seir, the field of Edom' (Genesis 32:4).
+The messengers are Elijah the Prophet, for it is written, 'And the messengers returned to Jacob' (Genesis 32:7), the initials of which spell Elijah.
+Elijah accompanied Jacob on all his paths, throughout the entire exile, for the twenty years.
+All the time, Jacob had a revelation of Elijah, to see Elijah, to hear Elijah, to follow after Elijah.
+Elijah followed after Jacob and Jacob followed after Elijah."

-"They were many, quarreling, like Jael, the wife of Heber the Kenite, "Her hand reached for the tent peg, her right hand for the workmen's hammer; she struck Sisera, she crushed his head, she shattered and pierced his temple" (Judges 5:26), both crushed and pierced.
-Two actions against circumcision and uncovering, for the Ishmaelites it is only one action, but for Israel it is two actions.
-"Through the window she looked, and Sisera's mother cried out, through the lattice."
+"They were many, quarreling, like Yael the wife of Heber the Kenite, 'She put her hand to the nail, and her right hand to the workmen's hammer; and with the hammer she smote Sisera, she smote off his head, when she had pierced and stricken through his temples' (Judges 5:26), both 'smote off' and 'pierced through.'
+Two actions corresponding to milah (circumcision) and periah (uncovering); among the Ishmaelites it is only one action, but in Israel it is two actions.
+'Through the window she looked forth, and wailed, the mother of Sisera, through the lattice.'"

 Subscribe to Our Newsletter